eric-gt/auto-armor-chariot/Episode 6.md

 Yuri attempts to give Isaac an ornate gun and brag about his "suppressive fire".
 Isaac responds...coolly, and informs him that it was he who shot the captain during the events aboard [[The Wandering Crow]].
 Yuri fails the scene and gives Isaac +1 token.
 Isaac advances his [[Gravity Clocks|Gravity Clock]] with Yuri.

 [[Jesse Anderson]]: [[Infirmary or Hanger]] establishing shot of a massive, turn of the century hanger in [[The Presidio]], (think The Grand Palais circa WWI).
-Ande walks along a line of airships in the process of being retrofitted for combat. [[Holly “Doc” M’Benga]] calls out to him, and walks him over to his [[Demon Chariot|Chariot]].
+Ande walks along a line of airships in the process of being retrofitted for combat. [[Holly Doc M’Benga]] calls out to him, and walks him over to his [[Demon Chariot|Chariot]].
 > I dunno what you did but I can hear the reactor hissin'.
 I think you cracked on of the fuel rods!

 [[The Dogged Day]] is sitting in a mech hanger, much the way a dog sits.